samani/drug-repurposing-graph/README.md

 # Drug repurposing with graph embedding

-The Code of the Paper: 'Drug repurposing based on link prediction on heterogeneous graphs using graph embedding' - 12th International Conference on Information and Knowledge Technology (IKT 2021)
+The Code of the Paper:
+* R Samani, F Shahrokh and N Ghadiri, "Drug repurposing based on link prediction on heterogeneous graphs using graph embedding", 12Th International Conference on Information and Knowledge Technology (IKT 2021)

 Requirements
 * Pandas